 Memorable Manitobans: Robert Tremaine Logan (1849-1941)

 Born at Truro, Nova Scotia on 26 June 1849, he taught school for a time then, in 1882, he moved to Manitoba with his brother Isaac and established a homestead near the new community of Melgund which, when the Canadian Pacific Railway laid track through the area and established a station, was renamed Lauder.
-In 1874, he married Maria Martin Winton (1851-1937) and they had six daughters and three sons, among them Lois Ada Dalrymple Logan (wife of Robert Harvey), John William Gow Logan (1886-1916, killed in the First World War), and Robert Fulton Logan.
+In 1874, he married Maria Martin Winton (1851-1937) and they had nine children: Margaret Frances Logan (1876-1974), Orton Edward Logan (1877-1965), Augusta Alberta Richmond Logan (1881-1971), Mary Ann Tremaine Logan (1882-1970), Maria Teressa Winton Logan (1885-1984), John William Gow Logan (1886-1916, killed in the First World War), Robert Fulton Logan, Lois Ada Dalrymple Logan, and Aline Duthie Logan (1893-1986).
 In addition to farming, he served as a trustee for the local school district, and a school built near his farm was named Truro School in memory of his birthplace.
 He died in the RM of Cameron on 8 November 1941 and was buried in the Lauder Cemetery.

 Death registration, Manitoba Vital Statistics.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.

 We thank Shirley Carson for providing additional information used here.